 While the holiday began strictly as a Celtic festival, aspects of Roman religion were incorporated into its observance over the four centuries of Roman rule in Britain (43-410 AD).
 One of these is the tradition of bobbing for apples and making candied apples, in honor of the Roman goddess of fruit trees and gardens — Pamona.
 As Christianity spread throughout the world, pagan holidays were either Christianized or forgotten.
 Halloween continued as it is the evening before All Saints Day, which was created by Christians to convert pagans, and is celebrated on November 1st.
 The Catholic church honored saints on this designated day.

 In the early days of the United States, many settlers came from England, Ireland, and Scotland, bringing their traditions and beliefs with them.
 Other immigrant groups added their own cultural influences including witchcraft, voodoo beliefs, black cats and more.
 The event was celebrated differently in various areas with barn dances, parades, firecrackers, and more superstitions.

 By the late 1800s, Halloween costumes were popularized by adults but, by the turn of the century, they were mostly worn by children.
 As the holiday evolved as a children’s holiday, towns and cities began hosting large community celebrations and by the 1940s, trick-or-treating had become widespread.

 Though there are some that believe the holiday is evil, honoring pagan rituals or the occult, the vast majority celebrate it as a day of fun.
-In fact, in the United States, it is the second most popular holiday, second only to Christmas.
+In fact, in the United States, it remains a popular holiday.